WassimZm/STT-Breton-language/OtherNotes.md

 **MFCC :** it is a representation of the features of a given audio, Kaldi processing can not read an audio directly, it has to extract training features.
 The computation of MFCC features is done by an object of type Mfcc, which has a function Compute() to compute the features from the waveform. [source](https://kaldi-asr.org/doc/feat.html)

+* Gweltaz provided a script for noise adding in order to augment the data / model performance.
+* **Tdnn:** a type of neural network designed specifically for processing temporal data like audio or speech.
+* Kaldi latest version is 5.5.636 7a50987e7 **2020-02-08** [source](https://kaldi-asr.org/doc/versions.html)